zopefoundation/zope.index/field/README.txt

     >>> index.apply((30, 70))
     IFSet([3, 4, 5, 7, 8])

+A common mistake is to pass a single value.
+If anything other than a tw-tuple is passed, a type error is raised:

+    >>> index.apply('hi')
+    Traceback (most recent call last):
+    ...
+    TypeError: ('two-length tuple expected', 'hi')

 Open-ended ranges can be provided by provinding None as an end point:

     >>> index.apply((30, None))